kromoser/exhibitionist/Notes.md

 Structure

-Museums should have shows.

-Shows should have a title, synopsis, and closing date
+Shows should have a title, museum, and closing date